jakucermak/BluetoothHID/readme.md

-This was an experiment to turn a Raspberry Pi into a Human Interface Device (HID).
+was an experiment to turn a Raspberry Pi into a Human Interface Device (HID).

 I followed the instructions at the following location to get me started: http://yetanotherpointlesstechblog.blogspot.com/2016/04/emulating-bluetooth-keyboard-with.html